-Although the 2016 constitution declares Turkmenistan to be a secular democracy, the country has an authoritarian government controlled by the president, Gurbanguly Berdimuhamedov, and his inner circle.
-Berdimuhamedov became president in 2006 and remained president following a February 2017 presidential election.
+Turkmenistan is a secular democracy constitutionally, although President Gurbanguly Berdimuhamedov is an authoritarian figure who effectively controls the country along with a small inner circle.
+Berdimuhamedov became president in 2006 and remained president following the 2017 presidential election.
 The Organization for Security and Cooperation in Europe’s (OSCE) Office of Democratic Institutions and Human Rights (ODIHR) determined that the election involved limited choice between competing political alternatives and found “serious irregularities.”
-The 2016 constitution extended the presidential term in office from five to seven years and failed to reintroduce earlier term limits.
+On March 31, interim parliamentary elections took place in the capital Ashgabat and Mary Province to elect two members of the Mejlis (parliament).

-Officials in the security services and elsewhere in the government acted with impunity.
+Officials in the security services and elsewhere in the government were known to act with impunity, although numerous officials were arrested and imprisoned on charges of corruption.
 There were no reported prosecutions of government officials for human rights abuses.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from:

 a.
 Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings